Suppose you have two histograms, Histogram A and Histogram B, eac... | Study Prep in Pearson+

 Multiple Choice

-Suppose you have two histograms, Histogram A and Histogram B, each displaying the distribution of exam scores for two different classes.
-Histogram A shows scores tightly clustered around the mean , while Histogram B shows scores spread out over a wider range.
-Which histogram depicts a higher standard deviation ?
+Suppose you have two histograms, Histogram A and Histogram B, each representing the distribution of exam scores for two different classes.
+Histogram A shows scores tightly clustered around the , while Histogram B shows scores spread out over a wider range.
+Which histogram depicts a higher ?

 A